slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-healthcare-data.md

 categories: [ ChatGPT, NLP, tutorial ]
 image: assets/images/2023-10/shutterstock_2188258735_license_resize.png
 ---
-What is value of LLMs in healthcare, specificially when it comes to chat capabilities?
+What is the value of LLMs in healthcare, specificially when it comes to chat capabilities?
 After all, NLP has been around for a long time.
 What makes GenAI different?

 https://www.nature.com/articles/s41591-023-02448-8